pap-x/teach-by-simulation/README.md

 ## Teach by Simulation
 A robot teaching platform running on ROS with a front-end GUI built on Angular.
 The user opens the web application in order to teach the assembly through a 3D simulation environment.
-[Demo](https://drive.google.com/file/d/13pZFC7mTYEvzkSX0FFcxbXecyGgloEgz/view?usp=share_link)
+[Demo Video](https://drive.google.com/file/d/13pZFC7mTYEvzkSX0FFcxbXecyGgloEgz/view?usp=share_link)

 #### How to use this repository
  - This project was tested in Ubuntu 18.04 with ROS kinetic.